 Before you can bring your personal lubricant or intimate topical medicinal product to market, you will need to have analysis carried out to demonstrate compatibility with male condoms.

-Because natural rubber latex is known to become weaker after contact with some lubricants, it is important to show that your lubricant will not reduce the efficacy of contraceptives.
+Since natural rubber latex is known to become weaker after contact with some lubricants, it is important to show that your lubricant (or topical treatment) will not reduce the efficacy of this or other contraceptives.
 It is also essential to show that it will not cause harm to users.

 We provide a full suite of testing for personal lubricants, as well as for male and female contraceptives, in our lubricant testing laboratory.